There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 In the Friedel-Crafts acylation reaction, not only acyl halides but also acid anhydrides undergo Friedel-Crafts acylation.

--There Cannot Be Two Acyl Groups
+-There Will Be No Two Acyl Groups Bonded

 When an acyl group is attached to an aromatic ring, the acyl group becomes an electrophilic functional group.
 This reduces the electron density of the benzene ring and makes the aromatic ring less reactive.
 This is why we do not have to worry about the formation of polysubstituted compounds in Friedel-Crafts acylation reactions.